Chicken Puff Pastry (Pakistani Chicken Patties)

 - 1 small (~150 g) yellow onion, finely chopped

 - 1 medium to large (12 g) Serrano pepper, deseeded (to reduce heat) and finely chopped

-- 3 tbsp all-purpose flour, sub GF flour or cassava flour with varied results
+- 3 tbsp all-purpose flour, sub GF flour with varied results

 - 1 cup whole milk

 - 1/4 cup heavy whipping cream, see Note 1 for using half and half

 - 2 tbsp cilantro, finely chopped – optional

 - 2 14-17-oz (397-490 g) packages puff pastry (see post for brands I've tried), thawed but still cold/refrigerated

 - 2 standard (12 x 17") baking trays

 - Boil chicken: Place the chicken, water, 3/4 tsp salt, 1/2 tsp black pepper, and garlic clove in a medium saucepan.
 Bring to a boil over medium-high heat, stirring as needed to evenly cook.
 Allow to boil, uncovered, until the chicken is cooked through and the water completely evaporates (~25 min).
 If the water evaporates too quickly, add a little water until it cooks through.
 If the chicken cooks and starts shedding while water remains, raise the heat to evaporate remaining water.
 Turn off the heat.